orenyakobi/lazy/README.md

 * Install with [Bower]: `bower install lazyloader`

-* Or clone it and put in your DOM: git clone https://github.com/orenyakobi/lazy.git
+* Or clone it and add dist/lazy.js to your DOM: `git clone https://github.com/orenyakobi/lazy.git`

-Or just include lazy.js on your DOM

-Bower, CDN and minify versions coming soon...

 Usage
 ----